-(I’d like to add that while the above paragraph contains what is covered in that entry into the law texts, it’s likely that any additional lands and properties that she accumulates belong to her own family and not to her kin upon her death.
-This is just speculation.)
+(I’d like to add that while the above is true, it doesn’t mention anything about any additional lands and properties that she accumulates during her life.
+So these could belong to her own family and not to her kin upon her death.
+We simply don’t know.)

 The main way for women to attain their own legal independence was to be trained in an art or craft.
 These would be wrights, physicians and hermits (Nuns or Holy Solos, as I like to call them).
 As such, they would hold the same position in society as their male counter-parts, or so the law texts say.
 What happened in practice, we simply don’t know.

 Believe it or not, the church sought to make it a more serious offence to kill a woman than a man.
 The heavy penalty was a hand & foot cut off before execution.
 And then the kin had to pay a fine of 21 Milch Cows.
 Alternatively, you could serve 14 years penance and pay 42 Milch Cows.
 We can’t actually tell if they succeeded in doing this because we don’t have any case files to tell us how things were handled in practice.